 As a result the company sought sanction from the British Virgin Islands courts to enter into a scheme of arrangement whereby there would be a cash payment of US$185 million to the scheme funded by way of an asset sale together with a consent fee and a work fee.
-The scheme was overwhelmingly supported by the creditors and approved by the Court on 10 December 2020.
+The scheme was overwhelmingly supported by the creditors and approved by the court on 10 December 2020.

 It was subsequently recognised in the United States in In re Rock Int’l Inv., No. 20-35623 (MI) (Bankr.
 S.D.
 Tex.
 Dec.
 11, 2020) where the judge held that the British Virgin Islands was the main centre of interest and therefore the main foreign proceeding, that the scheme was not contrary to public policy and that the scheme and all orders of the British Virgin Islands courts were granted comity and had full force and effect in the United States.

-Constellation was another major success for the British Virgin Islands during 2020, allowing a Brazilian restructuring plan and Chapter 15 recognition in the United States to proceed in parallel with a British Virgin Islands scheme of arrangement in relation to one entity which fell outside of the Brazilian plan.
-The Court took a pragmatic approach to what was one part of larger global restructuring of the group.
+Constellation was another major success for the British Virgin Islands during 2020, allowing a Brazilian restructuring plan and Chapter 15 recognition in the United States to proceed in parallel with a British Virgin Islands scheme of arrangement in relation to one entity that fell outside of the Brazilian plan.
+The court took a pragmatic approach to what was one part of larger global restructuring of the group.